 With the rise of the Industrial Revolution came horrific industrial accidents in the workplace.
 Theodore Roosevelt felt it a “…bitter injustice that it should be the wage-worker, his wife, and children that bear the whole penalty” when a worker is injured on the job.
 Workers’ compensation was born as a way for injured workers to receive financial support for wages lost and medical bills until they are able to return to work.
 In exchange for this security, workers waived their right to sue employers, which protected private businesses from crippling lawsuits.

-The Workers’ Compensation system differs by state, but the overall aim is to answer three questions:
+Workers’ comp differs slightly state-by-state, but the overall aim is to answer four key questions:

 - Is an injury work-related?

 - What is the appropriate medical care for the injury?

 - How much compensation does the injury warrant?

 - How long a recovery period does the worker need?

 As part of the Occupational Safety and Health Act (OSHA), Congress established a commission to research state laws.
 The commission unanimously declared that state laws were “inadequate and inequitable”, calling for a list of revisions.

 The modern Workers’ Compensation system was born out of OSHA’s list of recommendations:

 - Virtually every employee should be covered